-Following a first go-live in Finland, Norway and Sweden in April 2018, TIP has now been rolled out in over 40 countries representing 50% of global BSP Card sales.
+Following a first go-live in Finland, Norway and Sweden in April 2018, TIP has now been rolled out in over 140 markets representing 96.5% of global BSP Card sales.

 While new functionalities are being released, countries continue to be incorporated with rollout expected to be completed in all BSP markets by Q1 2020.